chefgene/WALMART-SALES-ANALYSIS/README.md

 # WALMART-SALES-ANALYSIS
 ## sales analysis forthe year 2011-2014

+thanks to Kaggle for providing this dataset of Walmart and it was quite interesting exploring it.

+in the rich dataset provided, I was intrigued about California being the state with the highest profit and sales, both sum and count of sales.
+I said to myself that something must be responsible for this trend, I put down some possibilities such as high population by the time I googled some information about California I found out that there were two factors responsible for this trend

 ## PROBLEM STATEMWENT
 * which state has the highest profit and sales and what is the highes count of sales by category?
 * which state the highest count of sales and which prduct has the highest profit  and count of sales?